SEASONAL TOURS OFFERED DECEMBER 1 THROUGH APRIL 15

 There is a reason why whale watching is one of the top activities on Maui...
 It's Amazing!

 Whale season on Maui is when Humpback Whales migrate from Alaska to Hawaii to breed, give birth, and enjoy our warm Hawaii winters.
 The season begins in December and ends in April.

 During this time you can see whales from your hotel balcony, from scenic viewpoints along the drive to Lahaina, or even from the beach.
 But for an experience, you won't soon forget, we recommend getting on board for a closer look.

-We offer shared whale watching trips for groups of up to 20 people (and Private trips up to 24).
+We offer shared whale watching trips for groups of up to 20 people.
 Whale sightings are GUARANTEED on all whale watching trips.
 Small groups allow us to provide a personalized experience, from discussions about the whales and their behavior to one-on-one question and answer sessions.

 Did you know that Humpback Whales sing?
 Hear them with our onboard hydrophone!

 Now that's something that's hard to do from the beach ;)